 - a.
 The program is open to a defendant who acknowledges current or significant and problem alcohol or drug use that is verified by the facts of the offense and/or past history (e.g. Criminal, Family Court, Treatment and Probation history) - b.
 The defendant must reside in Stanislaus County while participating in Drug Court. - c.
 The defendant must currently be abusing alcohol, narcotics or controlled substances. - d.
 Acceptance into the Drug Court Program requires the unanimous agreement of the Drug Court Team. - e.
 A defendant is not eligible for Drug Court if currently charged with sales or possession for sales or manufacturing.
-A defendant with any prior conviction for sales or possession for sales or manufacturing is not eligible, except with the unanimous agreement of the Drug Court Team.
+A defendant with any prior conviction for sales or possession for sales or manufacturing is not eligible, except with the unanimous agreement of the Drug Court Team. - f.
+A defendant is not eligible if the current charges allege, or if the facts of the offense involve, the use or threat of force against the person of another, or the death or serious bodily injury to any other person or must enroll in and complete a 52-week Batterer's Treatment Program.

-- f.
-A defendant with a felony or misdemeanor conviction for a crime of violence within the last five (5) years is not eligible, except with the unanimous agreement of the Drug Court Team. - g.
-A defendant is not eligible if the current charges allege, or if the facts of the offense involve, the carrying, possession, or use of a firearm or other dangerous weapon, or the use or threat of force against the person of another, or the death or serious bodily injury to any other person. - h.
-A defendant with any current commitments to state or federal prison is not eligible. - i.
-A defendant with any prior commitment to state or federal prison is ineligible, except in unusual circumstances where it appears in the discretion of the Drug Court Judge that the defendant will benefit from treatment and is not currently on State Parole. - j.
-A defendant with a pending case or pending pronouncement of judgment, on disqualifying charges is not eligible. - k.
-A defendant with outstanding out-of-county warrants or foreign holds is not eligible. - 1.
-A defendant who qualifies for and is available for another treatment program, such as PC 1000 Deferred Judgment or Prop 36 (PC 1210.1), is not eligible. - m.
-A defendant currently charged with any offense listed in PC 1192.7 or PC 667.5 (c) is not eligible. - n.
-A defendant with any prior conviction for any offense listed in PC 1192.7 or PC 667.5 (c) is not eligible, except with the unanimous agreement of the Drug Court Team. - o.
+- g.
+A defendant with any current commitments to state (Post Release Community Supervision/Mandatory Supervision) or federal prison (Federal Probation) is not eligible. - h.
+A defendant with in the last five (5) years of a prior commitment to state or federal prison is ineligible, except in unusual circumstances where it appears in the discretion of the Drug Court Judge that the defendant will benefit from treatment and is not currently on State Parole. - i.
+A defendant with outstanding out-of-county warrants or foreign holds is not eligible. - j.
+A defendant currently charged with any offense listed in PC 1192.7 or PC 667.5 (c) is not eligible. - k.
+A defendant with any prior conviction for any offense listed in PC 1192.7 or PC 667.5 (c) is not eligible, except with the unanimous agreement of the Drug Court Team. - 1.
 A defendant with either current charges or prior convictions for sex-related offenses, including, but not limited to, those enumerated in PC 290, PC 311, PC 314, PC 647 (a), and PC 647.6, is not eligible.
 (1/1/17)